wchill/SwitchInputEmulator/docs/gamepad_help.md

 ## Q: My Switch Pro Controller isn't being detected/isn't responding/is showing up as "Unsupported"!
 ### A: Switch Pro Controller support also is very finicky.
 Try using Bluetooth instead of USB.
-* Under Windows, try using [ProconXInput](https://github.com/MTCKC/ProconXInput) or [BetterJoyForCemu](https://github.com/Davidobot/BetterJoyForCemu).
-You could also try using Firefox or Edge with Bluetooth, but I don't have a way to test this.
+* Under Windows, try using [ProconXInput](https://github.com/MTCKC/ProconXInput) or [BetterJoyForCemu](https://github.com/Davidobot/BetterJoyForCemu) or [JoyCon-Driver](https://github.com/mfosse/JoyCon-Driver).
 * Under MacOS, try using Firefox.
-Use Bluetooth - USB support seems to be broken.
+You must use Bluetooth as USB input does not work.
 * Under Chrome OS (but not regular Chrome), it seems to work natively when using Bluetooth.
 USB support seems to be broken.

 ## Q: I have some other controller that isn't working correctly or isn't supported!